Security in Israel FAQ

 How safe is it at Tel Aviv University right now?

-Our top priority is the safety and well-being of our students and the international community.
-We vigilantly monitor any changes in circumstances within the country and are in frequent contact with government agencies; our procedures and instructions align with wider governmental protocol and recommendations.
+Nonetheless, we continue to prioritize the safety and wellbeing of our students and international community.
+We are monitoring any changes in circumstances within the country and are in frequent contact with government agencies; our procedures and instructions are in alignment with wider government protocols.

 I need help with arranging travel/ordering food/getting mail or other day-to-day arrangements.
 Who can I contact to help?

-When an emergency situation arises, our priority is on contacting everyone promptly; our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social-media groups such as a WhatsApp group.
+Should an emergency situation arise, our priority is contacting everyone promptly.
+Our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social-media groups such as a WhatsApp group.
 We also employ a buddy system.
-The steps we take depend on the type of emergency; our Safety, Security, Health and Wellness Guidelines and our Security Guidelines provide greater details on approaches we would take should there be an emergency.
+The steps we take depend on the type of emergency; our Safety, Security, Health and Wellness Guidelines and our Security Guidelines provide greater details on approaches we take in an emergency.

 What do I do if I hear a siren?